7 Secret Ways Doctors Boost Their Immune Systems

 “Research has shown that short-term stress can activate our immune system—but long-term stress will contribute to suppressing it,” says Jeff Gladd, MD, an integrative medicine physician and chief medical officer at Fullscript.
 “It’s impossible to completely avoid or eliminate stress from our lives, but integrating exercise and daily mindfulness practices such as meditation and deep breathing can help us better cope with stress.”

 Dr. Chopra recommends trying yoga and breathing techniques, as these “activate the vagal nerves, overriding the stress response.”
-In addition, he tries “not to take myself too seriously” by taking a beat when stress levels rise and watching something funny on Youtube.
+In addition, he tries “not to take myself too seriously” by taking a beat when stress levels rise and watching something funny on YouTube.

 A beautiful, young, happy couple lounge together on a soft, luxurious yellow sofa in a modern living room.
 Their dog naps beside them.